-In recent years, the Point of sale (POS) system is considered one of the technological leaps and bounds which has been helping millions of businesses handle management activities effectively.
-Along with the improvement of technology, the POS system is improved to be mobile and optimize customer convenience.
-Compared with the Legacy POS (traditional POS system), the cloud-based POS (modern system) has many differences and a range of superior features.
+With the advancement of technology, the POS system has been enhanced to be mobile and to maximize customer convenience.
+Compared with the legacy POS (traditional POS system), the cloud-based POS (modern POS system) has many differences and a range of superior features.
 In this article, we’d like to evaluate the comparison of legacy POS vs cloud-based POS for your reference.

 - 1879: The first cash register was invented.